renxida/renxida.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am Xida Ren, pursuing a PhD in security & performance for ML Hardware at the University of Virginia Computer Architecture Lab.
+I am Cedar Ren (aka Xida Ren), pursuing a PhD in security & performance for ML Hardware at the University of Virginia Computer Architecture Lab.
 I am also interning at Intel.

 My current research interests include hardware security, workload profiling, and software-hardware co-design.